pluralise/pluralise.github.io/about.md

 published: true
 ---

-Second year PhD student in synthetic biology at the University of Bristol
+PhD researcher based in the [Biocompute Lab](https://biocomputelab.github.io/) at the University of Bristol

 ### Interests:
 \- microbiology - bioinformatics - sustainability - responsible innovation -